steenstn/BudgetApp/README.md

 Changelog
 =========

+v3.4 (Mnemosyne)
+- Categories can now be sorted

 v3.3.1
 - Hotfix.
 The currencies table was present for some old versions of MrCashManager which would crash the app upon db upgrade